pksrc/cloudtekki/content/about-pk.md

 ## Who is P.K?

-P.K short for Partheeban Kandasamy is a Staff Customer Success Architect.
+P.K short for Partheeban Kandasamy is a Senior Product Manager w/ VMware EUC.
 P.K started his career as a Java Web Developer and after completing his Masters in Information Systems spent several years at VMware as a Technical Advocate to several high profile Customers.

 With over 12 years working in the intersection of Technology and People, he brings an unique combination of technical prowess, emotional intelligence and user empathy to solve difficult problems